Fall 2017 courses in German Studies

 GERM 203: Intermediate German I

-Carl Gelderloos, TBA
+Carl Gelderloos, Anna Pfeifer

 Helps students develop ability to communicate in German beyond the basic "survival" level.
 Begins with a systematic review of German grammar that continues through the second semester at the intermediate level.
 Students read a series of short literary texts and work with texts taken from popular culture, as they improve their reading, writing and discussion skills.
 Designed especially for students who are interested in the humanities and social sciences.
 Prerequisites: GERM 102 or equivalent, or consent of instructor.